Latin

 Experience with social, economic, and political development,

-authoritarian organization, and colonial exploitation long
+authoritarian organization, and something similar to colonial

-before the Europeans arrived.
+exploitation long before the Europeans arrived.

 II.
 History